 From science to governance: The journey of ecosystem services & natural capital in Ireland

-Andrew Neill of Trinity College Dublin and Biorbic Centre has written a new paper charting the transition from science to governance of ecosystem services and natural capital in Ireland over the last 20 years, through analysis of 50 policy documents published between 1996 and 2020.
+Andrew Neill of Trinity College Dublin and Biorbic Centre has written a paper charting the transition from science to governance of ecosystem services and natural capital in Ireland over the last 20 years, through analysis of 50 policy documents published between 1996 and 2020.
 Here he writes a blog explaining that transition:

 The words we use to describe the world around us are constantly evolving.
 In recent times, two